 Step Five: Drive Traffic to Your Blog

 How do you drive traffic to your blog?
 There are only two things you need to really drive traffic and create a money making blog: killer content and a community.
-I’m going to dive deep on what that means for each.
+I'm going to dive deep on what that means for each.
 I consistently get 250,000 page views each month to my blog.
 Here's how.

 First and foremost, write great content.
 It sounds simple but it isn't.
 In order to build a raving audience that continues to come back again and again you need to write wonderful content.
 You need to write something of value.
 This can mean vastly different things to different people.
 Maybe you'll discuss your struggles with infertility.
 Many women out there can connect with the same feelings of hopelessness.
 Or you'll write something funny about going to the grocery store in a foreign country.
 People will connect with this or it will make them laugh.
 If you're a social media expert you'll tell how to grow your Facebook page in a simple way.
 All of these provide value and offer inspiration.
 I like to call this “foundational content.”

 You want to write content that makes people say: wow, I want to read that blog again.